kubecost/docs/gcp-out-of-cluster.md

 <a name="bq-name"></a>**BigQuery dataset** requires a BigQuery dataset prefix (e.g. billing_data) in addition to the BigQuery table name.
 A full example is `billing_data.gcp_billing_export_v1_018AIF_74KD1D_534A2`

-<a name="bq-name"></a>**Service key** If you've created a service account key, copy the contents of the `compute-viewer-kubecost-key.json` file and paste them here (be careful with this!).
-If you've connected using Workload Identity federation, you should leave this box empty.
+<a name="bq-name"></a>**Service key** If you've connected using Workload Identity federation, you should leave this box empty.
+If you've created a service account key, copy the contents of the `compute-viewer-kubecost-key.json` file and paste them here (be careful with this!)

 ### Configuring using values.yaml (Recommended)